 Cluster Autoscaler increases or decreases the size of the node pool automatically, based on the resource requests (rather than actual resource utilization) of Pods running on that node pool's nodes.
 It periodically checks the status of Pods and nodes, and takes action:

 If Pods are unschedulable because there are not enough nodes in the node pool, Cluster Autoscaler adds nodes, up to the maximum size of the node pool.
 If nodes are under-utilized, and all Pods could be scheduled even with fewer nodes in the node pool, Cluster Autoscaler removes nodes, down to the minimum size of the node pool.
 If the node cannot be drained gracefully after a timeout period (10 minutes), the node is forcibly terminated.
-The grace period is not configurable for GKE on AWS clusters.
+The grace period is not configurable.

 If your Pods have requested too few resources (for example, if the defaults are insufficient), Cluster Autoscaler does not correct the situation.
 You can help ensure Cluster Autoscaler works as accurately as possible by creating adequate resource requests for all of your workloads.